voltangle/Hackintosh-840/README.md

 This repo contains EFI configuration, kext and many other for HP ElteBook 840 G3 laptop.

 ## Compatibility table
+### If the macOS version is not included in this list, it means that that version is not supported

 | macOS Codename | macOS Version | Support | Planned support | Stability |
 | --- | --- | --- | --- | --- |